 “In order to make progress, one must leave the door to the unknown ajar.”
 Richard Feynman

-I recently returned from a one day workshop on teaching clinical reasoning.
+Some time ago I attended a one day workshop on teaching clinical reasoning.
 It was delivered by Dr. Art Nahill and Dr. Nic Szecket two physicians now calling Auckland home, and creators of the popular imreasoning podcast series.
 Along with some teaching tips and bias recognition exercises, we received an impromptu lesson in art appreciation.
 I was confused too…

 An art educator from the QLD Art Gallery was invited to present a series of artworks.
 The images where clearly not medically related, nor did they have any discernible theme or relationship.
 With little contextual framework, it was unclear what the goal of the exercise was.
 We were then asked to tell her what we saw.
 It was at this point I began to feel uncomfortable.

 I was struck by the lack of instructional detail around the exercise or any framework that might have been communicated by the learning objectives.
 This coupled with the intrusive awareness of my inexperience in art appreciation produced some unusual reactions.

 Initially, I was critical.
 There clearly has not been sufficient thought gone into this session.